safinrashid/SWELab-Team-4/Checkpoint1.md

 b.
 Create a display area that shows the availability of HWSet1 and HWSet2.

 c.
-Implement a database to store hardware resource information.
+Implement a database to store hardware, data, and user information.

 d.
 Create a display area where users can specify how many units of HWSet1 and HWSet2 they want to check out and later check in.

+e.
+Associate cost over time with each hardware set and computational capabilities.

 ### System Requirements: